tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 3. The mobile phone number location shall be Hunan province.
 4. The domain name owner must be the entity applicant, and electronic domain name certificate shall be provided.
 Filing for domain names registered overseas will not be accepted.

-## Filing requirements of Hubei Communications Administration Bureau
+## Filing Requirements of Hubei Communications Administration Bureau
 Individual:
 1. If the address indicated in the certificate is not within Hubei province, residence permit or temporary residence permit in Hubei shall be provided.
 2. The access to the website shall not be enabled before the website filing is successfully completed.